Skip to main content

 #

 This guide is based on official IRCC instructions for IMM 0008 Schedule 5 and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official IRCC website.
+Always check the official IRCC website for current requirements.

 FAQs